rmehta125/Research_Portfolio/HalfMoonMelt/README.md

 ## Results and Conclusions

-The results of the melting analysis were compiled into an animation and plot showing how the mantle melt-mass fraction evolves over each timestep, where each timestep = 100s.
+The results of the melting analysis were compiled into an animation and a plot showing how the mantle melt-mass fraction evolves over each timestep, where each timestep = 100s.
 Each are shown below.

 <div align="center">